 Beyond intelligent analysis, it also actively protects your focus.
 It will automatically silence all app notifications and update your Slack status whenever you enter a flow state, creating a protective force field around your work.
-It also offers intelligent meeting scheduling, and will consider your team’s productive patterns to schedule meetings which actively protect space for focused working.
+It also offers intelligent meeting scheduling, considering your preferences and productive patterns to schedule meetings which protect the time you have available for focused working.

 If you’re sick of trying to collaborate with remote developers via Zoom or Slack, take a look at Tuple.
 It’s a tool specifically designed for pair programming, and as such offers a considered screen sharing UI and the ability to control remote machines on a low-latency connection.
 As the brainchild of three detail-oriented developers, you can enjoy 5K-quality video stream, crisp audio, considerate UI and efficient CPU usage – with the average Tuple call using less CPU than Chrome does while sitting idle.

-By automatically capturing everything you work on, Timely helps developers gain control over their time with minimal effort.
+By automatically capturing everything you work on, Timely helps you manage your time with minimal effort.
 It records the time you spend in every web and desktop application to a private timeline, giving you a complete account of your work.
 You can see how long you spend actively coding, as well as time spent managing ClubHouse tickets and Git commits, communicating around projects and structuring work.
 It's particularly helpful for seeing how you distribute time across different clients and projects.

 Designed to never interrupt your flow, Timely completely removes manual timers and note taking.
-Its AI can even translate all your activity data into accurate timesheets for you, outsourcing another low-value business task.
+Its AI even drafts accurate timesheets for you, outsourcing another low-value business task.
 Project and team dashboards give you quick performance breakdowns, so you can follow task progress, team activity and the hours you put in each day without having to dig for anything.
 See how long you spend on different tasks, how much you’ve earned, where you get distracted and how you’re performing against your weekly capacity.